 What Are The Complications Of Obesophobia?

 The main complication of obesophobia is an unhealthy obsession with food and weight gain.
-This can lead to a slew of other conditions including:
+This can lead or contribute to a slew of other conditions including:

 Anorexia nervosa is closely related to obesophobia.
 It’s an eating disorder characterized by extreme weight loss and a fear of gaining weight (1).